Moving home and your benefits

 Your partner’s income is included with yours as the combined ‘household income’ for means-tested benefits, like Universal Credit.

-Your partner’s income and savings could mean that you lose most or all your Income-Related ESA.
-If you receive contribution-based ESA, this will not be affected by your partner.
+Your partner’s income and savings could reduce your income-related ESA.
+If you receive contribution-based ESA, your partner will not affect this.

-If you live with another adult who is over 18, this could reduce your benefits.
+If you live with another adult who is not your partner, this could reduce your benefits.
 This includes your children and other relatives if they are over 18.

 The rules for living with adults over 18 are the same if they are related to you.
 For example: